 Every NERF blaster goes through a similar process of development, starting as a glimmer The engineers took the drawings from the in the eye of a designer and ending as a colorful, fully functional blaster.
-Of course, some functioning model, a sort of home-grown blasters are more complicated and require technologically advanced blaster is the iconic Vulcan EBF-25 blaster (page 67), a belt-fed, development, testing, and manufacturing. full rapid-fire dart cannon.
+Of course, some functioning model, a sort of home-grown blasters are more complicated and require more effort to make them a reality.
+Perhaps the best example of this kind of high-concept, technologically advanced blaster is the iconic Vulcan EBF-25 blaster (page 67), a belt-fed, full rapid-fire dart blaster.
 Here is how the process worked for this amazing blaster.